All blog posts

 In short, system change.
 We totally agree with that.
 Suppose we do have to use packaging, what does that look like?

 The essence of packaging is, of course, to protect the product.
 If products are lost, the impact is even greater.
-Then we are going to use the principles of the circular economy where we are going to follow a certain order.
-This is in the first instance the reuse of the packaging and in the last instance the recycling of the packaging.
-We're really going to focus on that hierarchy.
-There is a misconception that the circular economy is synonymous with the recycling economy, which is anything but.
+We will then apply the principles of the circular economy, following a specific order.
+First, reuse of the packaging and, ultimately, recycling.
+We will definitely focus on that hierarchy.
+There's a misconception that the circular economy is the same as the recycling economy, which is anything but.
 We do have our strategies.
-First reuse and then recycling.
+First, reuse, then recycling.

 Would you rather watch a video instead of reading on?